 Integrative negotiation is a strategy for negotiation where the parties attempt to find an agreement that is a “win” for both of them.
 This kind of negotiation can also be called interest-based bargaining or “win-win” bargaining.
 The key characteristic of integrative negotiation is that the parties work collaboratively with a win-win solution in mind.
 Instead of viewing the other party as a competitor, the negotiation can be approached from a teamwork view and can help the parties find common ground that they would not normally find.
 It involves developing value, finding a mutually beneficial agreement, and looking at the interests of the parties.
 It takes all issues that the parties may have and considers them one by one.
 Several characteristics make integrative negotiation distinctive, and these characteristics include:

-- Multi-Issue: An important characteristic of integrative bargaining is that it requires multiple issues that the parties need to negotiate on.
+- Multi-Issue: it requires multiple issues that the parties need to negotiate on.
 While this can mean that one of the issues is the driving issue for the negotiation and the biggest issue that the parties need to decide on, even in those cases, the parties will have to find other issues to negotiate on to participate in integrative bargaining, or the parties will feel like anything they surrender on the big issue is a loss.
 When it is one issue, it is difficult to get the parties to work collaboratively when they are only looking at one issue.

 - Creative: Another characteristic is that the parties will need to be creative, focusing on the interests of the parties to find possible alternatives to make the agreement more of a winning situation.
 Often, the best option to reach an agreement will be one that is not obvious or common.
 This creativity will help the parties find undiscovered value and push them toward an agreement that they are on board with.